Nepali language: Bhutan

 In Bhutan, native Nepali speakers, known as Lhotshampa, are estimated at 35% of the population.
-This number includes displaced Bhutanese refugees, with unofficial estimates of the ethnic Bhutanese refugee population as high as 30 to 40%, constituting a majority in the south (about 242,000 people).
+Under pressure from ethnic cleansing, many Lhotshampa have left Bhutan and this number includes displaced Bhutanese refugees, with unofficial estimates of the ethnic Bhutanese refugee population as high as 30 to 40%, constituting a majority in the south (about 242,000 people).

+Myanmar

+Nepali speakers entered British Burma as Gurkha soldiers of the British Raj.
+While estimates vary, their population is said to range from 300,000 to 1 million.
+After Burma gained independence, many Gurkhas joined the Myanmar Armyas soldiers, and are now occupied in a variety of professions.

 Australia

 Nepali is the third-most spoken language in the Australian state of Tasmania, where it is spoken by 1.3% of its population, and fifth-most spoken language in the Northern Territory, Australia, spoken by 1.3% of its population.
 Nepali is the most spoken language other than English in Rockdale and Kogarah.
 In Granville, Campsie and Ashfield it is the second most commonly spoken language other than English.
 Allawah and Hurstville have third most Nepali speaking population in New South Wales.
 There are regular Nepali language News papers and Magazines in Australia.